GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ## Costs

-Tell the reader which technologies the tutorial uses and what it costs to use them.
+For this tutorial, you will be charged for Compute Engine Instance, Google Cloud Storage.

-For Google Cloud services, link to the preconfigured [pricing calculator](https://cloud.google.com/products/calculator/) if possible.
+For Google Cloud services, check this [pricing calculator](https://cloud.google.com/products/calculator/) to get a rough estimate of the charge incurred.

-If there are no costs to be incurred, state that.

 ## Setup a Compute Engine VM instance